 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the College's basic financial statements.
-The Student Financial Aid - Modified Statement of Cash Receipts and Disbursements, Schedule of Expenditures - Student Financial Assistance Programs, Schedule of Full Time Equivalent and Functional Classification of Operating Expenses (supplementary information) are presented for purposes of additional analysis and are not a required part of the financial statements.
-The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by U.S. Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, is also not a required part of the financial statements.
+The Schedule of Student Financial Aid - Modified Statement of Cash Receipts and Disbursements, Schedule of Expenditures - Student Financial Assistance Programs, Schedule of Full Time Equivalents, and Schedule of Functional Classification of Operating Expenses (supplementary information) are presented for purposes of additional analysis and are not a required part of the financial statements.

 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the basic financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the basic financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the basic financial statements or to the basic financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the supplementary information and the schedule of expenditures of federal awards are fairly stated, in all material respects, in relation to the financial statements as a whole.
+In our opinion, the supplementary information are fairly stated, in all material respects, in relation to the financial statements as a whole.